 In this round-up, learn why not all devices are safe, why others are, how to check your skin tone, and which devices are safe and effective on darker and black skin tones.
 Keep reading to find your perfect device for your skin tone.

-All these safe for dark and black skin home IPL machines are widely available in the UK and Europe.
+These safe for dark and black skin home IPL machines are widely available in the UK, Europe, Australia & North America.

 About laser hair removal for dark skin at home: